Conference: BioTechX US 2025 – register here

 Closing the Evidence Gap: Model-Informed Drug Development (MIDD) Strategies to Align Regulatory Approval and Payer Reimbursement

-Authors: Matteo Marano, Matthew L. Zierhut, Roman Casciano, Ananth Kadambi
+Authors: Craig Comisar, Matthew L. Zierhut, Roman Casciano, Ananth Kadambi

 Our poster outlines how early use of MIDD can bridge the “regulatory–payer evidence gap” that delays patient access to novel therapies.
 Regulators focus on safety and efficacy from clinical trials, while payers require additional proof of long-term effectiveness, cost-effectiveness, quality-of-life benefits, and real-world outcomes.
 Addressing these needs late in development can result in years-long reimbursement delays.
 By integrating payer-focused evidence strategies early—using tools such as Quantitative Systems Pharmacology (QSP) and Model-Based Meta-Analysis (MBMA)—sponsors can align requirements, shorten approval-to-reimbursement timelines, and deliver treatments to patients faster and more affordably.